sciunto/digit_recognition/README.md

-digit_recognition
+digit recognition
 =================

-Code to recognize digits on a display
+Code to recognize digits on a display.

 Dependencies
 ============

+* scikit-image
-* Scikit-image
+* scikit-learn
-* Scikit-learn
+* matplotlib